Everest by the Numbers: 2025 Edition

 • Pemba – Saturday

-• Sherpas are hired by climbers to guide, carry tents and cook food at the high camps
+• Climbers hire Sherpas to guide them, carry tents, and cook food for the high camps.

 • Sherpas climb Everest as a job to support their families